All participants who utilize the luggage/gear trucks should follow these simple rules:

 - LMB is not responsible for damage to luggage or contents.

 This is Michigan and it occasionally rains, it is possible your gear could get wet.
 We suggest stowing your essentials inside plastic bags (HD garbage bags work great) within your luggage or invest in waterproof bags.
 You may want to mark your bags distinctively to help you locate them (bright ribbons, pom-poms).

-This is the gear you will need on your bike or your body to participate due to tour rules or Michigan law (in bold).
+This is the gear you will need on your bike or your body to participate due to tour rules or Michigan law.